odp-bni-330/odp-bni-330.github.io/MATERI_BELAJAR/4-Intro_to_API/README.md

 # Introduction to API

-This guide is designed for beginners.
-I'll first explain what APIs are, then guide you through a hands-on learning experience using [Postman's "What is an API?"](https://www.postman.com/what-is-an-api/) interactive guide.
+This beginner-friendly guide will help you understand what APIs are, using simple examples and analogies, and then walk you step-by-step through building your own basic RESTful API.

 ---